haroonwaves/ramifyjs/app/content/docs/api/collection.md

 #### `orderBy(field)`

-Returns a query ordered by the specified field.
+Returns a query ordered by the specified field, this performs Js sorting under the hood.

 **Example:**